 Third parties holding your employees' audiometry data

 If the data has been collected at the employer's instigation, which it has in the case of workplace audiometry, then the employer has a responsibility to ensure that data is properly safeguarded.
 That is already an onerous requirement where the employer is storing it themselves, but the employer has no say over where a contracting screening service keeps the data, nor over the people the screening company employ to do the tests, nor over their IT systems used to keep it or transmit it, etc. The employer has in effect lost control of data which they instigated the collection of for their own legal obligations.

-What about GDPR and employee consent for data gathering?
+What about GDPR and employee consent for data gathering in audiometry?

 GDPR doesn't say consent is needed for all data gathering and is explicit in saying consent is not needed when data is being used to comply with another legal requirements, so in this case the hearing test elements of the Noise Regs.

-Another issue to consider is the passing of audiometry data to third parties such as GPs as even though they are medical professionals, they are still outside the enclosure of the employer-employee relationship.
-We avoid this issue completely by taking the route of instructing audiometry screening attendees identified as having undiagnosed hearing problems to go and see their GP themselves, and give them a letter and copy of the audiogram to take with them.
+Another issue to consider is the passing of audiometric test data to third parties such as GPs as even though they are medical professionals, consent is still needed.
+We avoid this issue by taking the route of instructing attendees identified having undiagnosed hearing problems to go and see their GP, and give them a copy of the audiogram to take with them.
 This way neither The Noise Chap nor the employer are passing data on to a 3rd party and it is the employee themselves giving it to the GP.